Therapy Specialties for High-Achieving, Highly Sensitive & Asian American People

 • Stress shaped by systemic and relational pressures

-For women whose inner world is shaped by self-blame, loyalty, and impossible standards.
+For people whose inner world is shaped by self-blame, loyalty, and impossible standards.

-Guilt may arise when you set boundaries.
-Shame goes deeper.
-It may whisper that you are selfish, ungrateful, or not enough.
+Guilt may surface when you set a boundary or put yourself first.
+Shame goes deeper; it can whisper that you are selfish, ungrateful, or not enough.

 This work focuses on: